-A: The University investigates allegations of harassment, discrimination, or misconduct to determine whether there is evidence to indicate that a policy violation is "more likely than not" to have occurred.
+A: Herzing University investigates allegations of harassment, discrimination, or misconduct to determine whether there is evidence to indicate that a policy violation is "more likely than not" to have occurred.
 This standard, called the preponderance standard of evidence, corresponds to an amount of evidence indicating a policy violation is more than 50% likely.

-Q: Will the reporting party be sanctioned when reporting a sexual misconduct policy violation if he/she has illegally used drugs or alcohol?
+Q: Will the Complainant be sanctioned when reporting a sexual misconduct policy violation if he/she has illegally used drugs or alcohol?

-A: No. The seriousness of sexual misconduct is a major concern, and the University does not want any of the circumstances (e.g. drug or alcohol use) to inhibit the reporting of sexual misconduct.
-The University provides amnesty from any consequences for minor policy violations that occur during or become known as the result of a victim's report of sexual misconduct.
-The University may still refer a reporting party to counseling services related to drug and alcohol use.
+A: No. The seriousness of sexual misconduct is a major concern, and Herzing University does not want any of the circumstances (e.g. drug or alcohol use) to inhibit the reporting of sexual misconduct.
+Herzing University provides amnesty from any consequences for minor policy violations that occur during or become known as the result of a victim's report of sexual misconduct.
+Herzing University may still refer a Complainant to counseling services related to drug and alcohol use.